Mill Springs Battlefield National Monument: Visitor Center and Museum

 The Mill Springs Battlefield Visitors Center and Museum commemorates the January 1862 Battle of Mill Springs, fought during the early days of the American Civil War.
 The museum is located in Nancy, Kentucky, just past the northern edge of the battlefield, overlooking where Union forces camped.
 It is adjacent to the Mill Springs National Cemetery, which contains the Federal interments (the Confederate burials are at Zollicoffer Park, a short distance away, on the battlefield proper).
 The museum was formally dedicated on November 4, 2006.

-Operated by the Mill Springs Battlefield Association, the museum consists of a central foyer where greeters welcome guests and direct them to the various parts of the museum, which consists of a community room, library, legacy room, and exhibition hall, as well as a gift shop.
-There is also a high-security space for traveling exhibits.
-The Brown-Lanier House, used as a headquarters during the battle, is also owned by the Battlefield Association.
-It is maintained as a bed and breakfast.

 On January 15, 2013, Kentucky Representative Hal Rogers introduced the bill H.R.
 298, officially titled "To direct the Secretary of the Interior to conduct a special resource study to evaluate the significance of the Mill Springs Battlefield located in Pulaski and Wayne Counties, Kentucky, and the feasibility of its inclusion in the National Park System, and for other purposes," into the United States Congress.
 Rogers said that "the Battle of Mill Springs is a source of great pride and interest to the people I serve."
 Rogers argued that the battlefield was a "jewel" and would be "an excellent addition to the National Park Service."
 The bill passed the House by voice vote but did not pass the Senate.

 The Department of the Interior, in a statement given at a subcommittee hearing, said that it "supports" the enactment, but believes that "priority should be given to the 28 previously authorized studies for potential units of the National Park System, potential new National Heritage Areas, and potential additions to the National Trails System and National Wild and Scenic Rivers System that have not yet been transmitted to the Congress."

 The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed into law March 12, 2019, authorized it as a national monument, established upon acquisition of property by the National Park Service.